cbonoz/rapyd22/README.md

 From the repo root:
 `yarn; yarn start`

-Run the server code from the below directory:
+Install the necessary backend dependencies (from requirements.txt) and run the server code from the below directory:
-`./server`:
+`./server`

+The server code stores card profiles per email address.

 <pre>
     RAPYD_ACCESS_KEY={YOUR RAPYD ACCESS KEY}